ciscops/colabot/README.md

 DEBUG=*
 # note .env is a shell file so there can't be spaces around =
 ```

-> Note: replace
-Then build and run the bot.
+Build and run the bot:
 ```
 docker-compose up
 ```